bennycode/conventionalscripts.org/src/pages/index.md

 The Conventional Scripts specification defines the following categories:

 1. **build:** Used to automate the process of building or preparing an application to be started or deployed.
-1. **changelog:** Used to generate or update a changelog file for the package.
 1. **check:** Used to run code quality tools, such as linters or spellcheckers, on the package's source code.
 1. **clean:** Used to remove generated or temporary files and directories from the package.
 1. **deploy:** Used to execute the necessary steps required to deploy an application.
 1. **dev:** Used to automate the development environment setup or run the application with debugging capabilities (e.g., `node --inspect`).
 1. **docs:** Used to generate or build documentation for the package.
 1. **fix:** Used to automatically fix or correct code issues.
+1. **log:** Used to generate or update a changelog file for the package.
 1. **[start](https://docs.npmjs.com/cli/v9/using-npm/scripts#npm-start):** Used to start an application.
 1. **[test](https://docs.npmjs.com/cli/v9/using-npm/scripts#npm-test):** Used to automate the execution of tests for the project.